-The 3-year PhD will take place in CEMEF, an internationally-recognized research laboratory of MINES ParisTech located in Sophia-Antipolis, on the French Riviera.
-It offers a dynamic research environment, exhaustive training opportunities and a strong link with the industry.
-Annual gross salary: about $28.5 \text{k} \in$.
-She/He will join the Metallurgy μ Structure Rheology (MSR) research teams under the supervision of Prof. M. Bernacki and Dr. M. Bignon.
+The 3-year Cifre PhD will take place in CEMEF, an internationally-recognized research laboratory of MINES ParisTech in collaboration with Dr. P. De Micheli from the TRANSVALOR company.
+The PhD student will be located in Sophia-Antipolis, on the French Riviera.
+She/He will join the Metallurgy $\mu$ Structure Rheology (MSR) CEMEF research team under the supervision of of Prof. M. Bernacki, Dr. M. Bignon, Dr. O. Senninger.
+Annual gross salary: about 29.4k $\in$ plus additional benefits from TRANSVALOR S.A.